cidles/poio-analyzer/doc/development.rst

 1) Call "cxfreeze_poiograid.bat" in Poio's main directory.
 This will compile everything and create a "dist_win" folder, with a "bin" sub-folder.
 2) Create an empty sub-folder "data" in "dist_win".
 This will be used to ship files with Poio.
 3) Create an empty file "WINDOWS.txt" in "dist_win/bin".
 This is used to check whether Poio runs on Windows.
+4) Copy a version of "msvcr100.dll" to the directory "dist_win/bin".
-4) Compile "poiograid.nsi" in Poio's main folder with NSIS.
+5) Compile "poiograid.nsi" in Poio's main folder with NSIS.
 This will create a file "setup-poiograid.exe".

 Test
 ----